streamlab-io/5dmatweb-streamlab/README.md

 #Add Template to messages show

-imagine that you want to show the messages in <li> tag and add come class or id
+imagine that you want to show  messages in < li > tag and add class or id

 ```javascript
   var sock = StreamLabSocket;